OpenGene/fastp/README.md

 This tool is designed for processing short reads (i.e. Illumina NovaSeq, MGI), if you are looking for tools to process long reads (i.e. Nanopore, PacBio, Cyclone), please use [fastplong](https://github.com/OpenGene/fastplong).

 fastp supports batch processing of multiple FASTQ files in a folder, see - [batch processing](#batch-processing)

+If you use fastp in your work, you can cite fastp as:  *Shifu Chen. fastp 1.0: An ultra-fast all-round tool for FASTQ data quality control and preprocessing. iMeta 4.5 (2025): e70078*

 - [features](#features)